Eigenstate properties of the disordered Bose-Hubbard chain: Introduction

-In the following, we first introduce the disorder Bose-Hubbard model and briefly discuss current studies of this model in Section $\text{II}$.
-Then we present our numerical results on statistics properties from three different aspects in Section $\text{III}$ and two-body correlation function, two kinds of entanglement entropies and phase diagrams in section $\text{IV}$, dynamics properties based on the time-evolution of two-body correlation function as well as two kinds of entropies in Section$\text{V}$.
-A summary and discussions are finally given in Section $\text{VI}$.
+In the following, we first introduce the disordered Bose-Hubbard (dBH) model and briefly discuss current status regarding the ground-state studies on this model in Section~\ref{sec:sect2}.
+In Section~\ref{sec:sect3}, we focus on the phase transition from ETH to MBL; at the beginning of this section, a detailed outline of its content is provided.
+In Section~\ref{sec:sect4}, we analyze different MBL phases within dBH model through the properties of its eigenstates; this section also starts with a detailed content overview.
+A summary and pertinent discussions are finally given in Section~\ref{sec:sect6}.
+For completeness, several corresponding supplementary results are included in Appendixes~\ref{sec:append_Decomp}-\ref{sec:append_Locali}.